marcgurevitx/goodenough/README.md

 )
 print(g.pick(request={"size": 5, "foo": 15}))
 ```
-When you supply many rules, the resulting score of an item will be a product of scores returned from the `rules` functions.
+Many rules can be supplied, in which case the resulting score of an item will be a product of scores returned from the `rules` functions.

-`goodenough` supports rules weights.
+`goodenough` also supports rules weights.
 See tests.

 If a rule functions returns `0.`, the item is then never returned by `.pick()`.

 If each item in a sample gains score `0.`, the `None` is returned, or if you supply `default=` parameter to `.pick()`, that is returned.

-Optional `review_items` callback is invoked after all rules are applied and the items got sorted by the final scores.
+The `review_items` callback (if it's defined) is invoked after all rules are applied and the items got sorted from "best" to "worst" by their scores.

-It can be used for example to communicate information back to the database about last resulting scores.
+This callback can be used for example to communicate information back to the database about last resulting scores.

 Its second argument `scored_items` is a list of named pairs `[... (item=item, score=score) ...]`.